baltej223/baltej223/README.md

 # Hello
 - 👋 Hi, I’m baltej singh
-- 👀 I’m interested in javascript, frontend, backend
+- 👀 I’m interested in 😛
-- 🌱 I’m currently learning node.js, SQL
+- 🌱 I’m currently learning 😜
 - ✨ take a look at my repos - [Click](https://github.com/baltej223?tab=repositories)
 <!---
 baltej223/baltej223 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.